 It is also the most topographically prominent mountain in the lower 48 states and it towers over everything.
 We first saw it from the airplane as we flew into Sea-Tac and let me tell you, it is massive.
 You can see Mount Rainier from Olympic National Park, Seattle, and on a clear day, even from Vancouver, Canada and Portland, Oregon.

 Mount Rainier is also the heaviest glaciated peak in the contiguous United States.
 26 glaciers sit on Mount Rainier and these rivers are sources of the Carbon, Mowich, Puyallup, Nisqually, and Cowlitz Rivers.

 Mount Rainier is an active volcano.
 In fact, due to is high probability of eruption in the near future, it is considered to be one of the most dangerous volcanoes in the world (do you still want to visit Mount Rainier National Park?).

 Mount Rainier was first called Tahoma or Tacoma by the Puyallup tribe and this was name that was used long before colonization of the United States.
 In 1792, Captain George Vancouver named the peak Mount Rainier in honor of his friend Rear Admiral Peter Rainier Jr, a man who never set foot on the mountain.
 The closest that Rainier ever got to Tahoma was the east coast of the United States.
-There is a movement to restore the name to Tahoma, as the name Denali was restored to Mount McKinley in 2015.
+There is a movement to restore the name to Tahoma, as the name Mount McKinley was changed to Denali in 2015.

 Mount Rainier officially became a national park on March 2, 1899, making it the 4th national park in the United States.